brevzin/cpp_proposals/118x_spaceship/add-spaceship-to-lib.md

     42 == X{57};
     X{42} != 57;

 Everyone understands member functions, so maybe we should just use member functions?
+The question is really more about what kinds of double-conversions we want to allow.
+In this particular example:

+    :::cpp
+    X a{42}, b{57};
+    a < b;                     // ok
+    std::ref(a) < std::ref(b); // ill-formed

+If we made `operator<=>` a hidden friend, the comparison through `std::reference_wrapper<X>` would compile.

+Today, `std::reference_wrapper<std::string>` is not comparable.
+Adding a new `operator<=>` as a hidden friend would make it comparable.
+Making the `operator<=>` a member function would make it not comparable - which is the status quo.
+Perhaps it's better to leave things as they are, and add comparisons to `std::reference_wrapper<T>` if we really care about this case?

 [gotw.29]: http://www.gotw.ca/gotw/029.htm "GotW #29: Strings||Herb Sutter||1998-01-03"